-Every MCQ contains a ‘stem’.
-The stem includes the actual question and the details you will need to answer it.
-When reading each question be sure to identify this stem so you know which information is important.
+Every MCQ contains a ‘stem’ consisting of the question and all the details you will need to answer it.
+When reading each question, be sure to identify this stem so you know which information is important.

 From there, think of the answer before even reading the 4 answer options.
-This will help minimize the “background noise” and allow you to eliminate answers you know are completely wrong.
+This will help minimize the background noise and allow you to quickly eliminate answers you know are wrong.